amino-os/Amino.Run/docs/design_proposals/ModernizeSapphireCore.md

 #### Proposal I
 Comparing to the current Sapphire DM structure (left diagram), the new DM structure (right diagram) proposes two changes:
 * Client DM is replaced with a chain of client side DMs.
 Similarly, server DM is replaced with a chain of server side DMs too.
 In the current Sapphire core, DMs are assembled by code generator at compilation phase.
 The proposed structure allows Saaphire  to assemble DMs at runtime.
-* The method invocations between App object and DM are replaced with inter-process communications.
+* DMs and App objects run in two different processes.
+Method invocations between App object and DM are replaced with inter-process communications.
 DMs only need to be implemented once.
 DMs can be implemented in any languages.

 ![SapphireDMStructure](../images/SapphireDMStructure.png)